orlando/alfacent/README.md

 4. Search for ` Hashcore` (with a space before it) to capture DocBlocks.
 5. Search for `hashcore-` to capture prefixed handles.
 6. Search for `hashcore.pot` to change language file.

+## sass compiler
+To word more easy have include npm node-sass to build css
+you need run in terminal `npm run build-css` to complile css first time
+next you nedd run `npm run watch-css` to watch change in sass folder.